Garden square: United States

-Rittenhouse Square in the Center City, Philadelphia encases a public garden, one of the five original open-space parks planned by William Penn and his surveyor Thomas Holme during the late 17th century.
+Rittenhouse Square in the Center City, Philadelphia encase a public garden, one of the five original open-space parks planned by William Penn and his surveyor Thomas Holme during the late 17th century.
 It was first named Southwest Square.

 Nearby Fitler Square is a similar garden square named for late 19th century Philadelphia mayor Edwin Henry Fitler shortly after his death in 1896.
 The Square, cared for through a public private partnership between the Department of Parks and Recreation and the Fitler Square Improvement Association.

 In Boston tens of squares exist, some having a mainly residential use.

 The Kingstowne development in Fairfax County, Virginia, near Washington, DC, contains several townhouse complexes built around garden squares.

 Africa

 In Africa, garden squares are rare.
 Many squares and parks in Africa were constructed during colonial rule, along with European-styled architecture.

 South Africa

 A well-known square like this is Greenmarket Square, in the center of Cape Town, South Africa, which previously hosted more townhouses at its edges but has been mostly paved over.